 It has all the features you can imagine, such as face detection and image stabilization.
 This camera captures videos in full 1080p, and high-quality audio is also included in the mix.
 A rich string of picture effects is also included in the mix and available at your fingertips.

 The cam also has a built-in Wi-Fi and GPS.
 Additionally, if you download the OI Share app, you can use your phone as a remote control for this camera.
 You can also upload pictures straight from the camera to your smartphone.

 The TG-4 is equipped with a lithium-ion battery that allows you take up to 380 pictures on a single charge, and that is a record among underwater cameras.
 That means that once fully charged it can last a very long time.

 This waterproof digital camera is of a bit rugged design since it can go to 14m (45 feet) underwater.
 It is also freeze-proof to -10 degrees C (14 degrees Fahrenheit) and is dustproof as well.

 It has modes that automatically select the best camera settings and when you finish shooting your images you can edit them in playback using a wide variety of filters.
 It has battery longevity of 240 on a single charge, but this will reduce quickly if you use the GPS a lot so it might not be a bad idea to bring a spare battery.

 If you want to share online your pictures then the color is good, but the lack of Wi-Fi might make some other cameras a lot more interesting to buy.

 Price: $ 297.00

 And this concludes our underwater camera reviews!
 Hopefully you’ve enjoyed the ride, now it just comes down to the matter of jotting down your exact needs and personal preferences in order to single out your perfect match.
 Once that is out of the way, feel free to make the purchase as early as today.
-The best thing about these guys is that as long as you need a top-notch underwater cam, they are picks you simply cannot regret making.
+The best thing about these guys is that as long as you need a top-notch underwater camera, they are picks you simply cannot regret making.
 Good stuff!